HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 Land Use Act 1978

-The Land Use Act refers to an act to vest all land in the territory of each State (except land vested in the Federal government or its agencies) solely in the Governor of the State who holds such land in trust for the people and is responsible for allocation of land in all urban areas to individuals resident in the State and to organisations for residential, agriculture, commercial and other purposes.
-In layman terms, it essentially means that all land in Nigeria belongs to the government, and that the government only leases the land to individuals or corporate bodies as appropriate for a period of 99 years.
-In essence, no land-owner can sell, lease, assign or transfer land without first seeking and getting the consent of the Governor.
+The Land Use Act refers to an act to vest all land in the territory of each State (except land vested in the Federal government or its agencies) solely in the Governor of the State who holds such land in trust for the people and is responsible for allocation of land in all urban areas to individuals resident in the State and to organizations for residential, agriculture, commercial and other purposes.
+In layman’s terms, it essentially means that all land in Nigeria belongs to the government and that the government only leases the land to individuals or corporate bodies as appropriate for a period of 99 years.
+In essence, no land-owner can sell, lease, assign, or transfer land without first seeking and getting the consent of the Governor.
 Any land transaction in this regard without the consent of the Governor will be null and void.

 Capital Gains Tax Act